d2l-ai/d2l-en/chapter_linear-regression/oo-design.md

 :begin_tab:`jax`
 You may notice that `Module` is a subclass of `linen.Module`, the base class of neural networks in Flax.
 It provides convenient features to handle neural networks.
-For example, it handles the model parameters, provides `nn.compact` decorator to simplify code, invokes the `__call__` method among other things.
+For example, it handles the model parameters, provides the `nn.compact` decorator to simplify code, invokes the `__call__` method among other things.
 Here we also redirect `__call__` to the `forward` function.
 We do this to make our code more similar to other framework implementations.
 :end_tab: